breidys2/RackBlox/scripts/README.txt

 ##TROUBLESHOOTING
 The vSSDs are set to expire after a given period of time.
 The default is 15 minutes, but this is configurable in the setup.sh script.
-Therefore, please check that the vSSDs are still running vi 'htop'
+Therefore, please check that the vSSDs are still running via 'htop'

 If the client hangs, you can ctrl-c and then run:
 ./clean_client.sh